 Other options for structuring your Google Shopping campaigns are to use functionality within Google Ads to set negative keywords, inventory filters and campaign priorities.

 Negative keywords ensure that you reduce the risk of your Shopping ads being displayed to the wrong audience.
-If you sell Nike trainers and not Adidas trainers, for example, you would set Adidas as a negative keyword.
+If you sell Nike shoes and not Adidas shoes, for example, you would set "Adidas" as a negative keyword.

-Sometimes the list of relevant negative keywords can run into the thousands, or tens of thousands, which is when you should consider using an automated solution (see below)
+Sometimes the list of relevant negative keywords can run into the thousands, or tens of thousands, which is when you should consider using an automated solution (see the table below.)